RomioSahoo/MyInventoryApplication/README.md

 * And entry can be deleted if task fulfilled by user.

-* Encoded password stores in database using Spring Security's BCryptPassEncoder
+* Encoded password stores in database using Spring Security's BCryptPasswordEncoder

 ## Technologies used: